Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/README.md

 # Test1-code

-## Supplement to the paper: Lofti N, Requejo HS, Rodrigues F, Mello MAR.
+## Supplement to the paper: Lotfi N, Requejo HS, Rodrigues F, Mello MAR.
 A new centrality index for multilayer networks. *In prep*.

 Authors: Nastaran Lotfi, Henrique S. Requejo, Francisco A. Rodrigues & Marco A. R. Mello